 (1) Written Exceptions.

-(a) Any party may file with the Board exceptions to a proposed decision of an administrative law judge within 15 days of its issuance.
+(a) Any party may file with the disciplinary panel, that delegated the case to an administrative law judge, exceptions to a proposed decision of an administrative law judge within 15 days of its issuance.
 A party may file a response to any exceptions within 15 days of the date the exceptions are filed.
-The Board may extend the period for filing exceptions and responses.
-The Board may grant a party filing exceptions the opportunity to file a reply to a response within a stated period of time as determined by the Board in any specific case.
+The disciplinary panel may extend the period for filing exceptions and responses.
+The disciplinary panel may grant a party filing exceptions the opportunity to file a reply to a response within a stated period of time as determined by the disciplinary panel in any specific case.
 No further exceptions or responses of any kind may be accepted.

 (i) Written exceptions and responses to exceptions are limited to 15 pages in length, double-spaced and in at least 12-point type, and with margins of at least 1 inch.